Consultants Propose Official Travellers Site in Neston

 Now all we have to do is put a few great crested newts there, (£5000 fine if you are not licenced to move one).
 Establish a couple of bat houses and a badger sett, Then you suggest a roman road went through the site before it became contaminated with methane from the original tip (not to mention a bit of asbestos).
 We should be able to keep them off for many years if (and it is a big IF) we follow the usual planning rules!
 Ho Hum

 You also mention that well managed sites will have little negative impact on their surroundings!
-Well you better tell that to local residents who have had gypsies in the very same area before so you dont need to dispel the myths - they will assure you that they made quite an impact and it was certainly not a POSITIVE one.
+Well you better tell that to local residents who have had gypsies in the very same area before – so you don’t need to dispel the myths - they will assure you that they made quite an impact and it was certainly not a POSITIVE one.
 Hence they DO NOT wish a repeat performance.
 Thank you for listening to your residents many who will not have heard about this until it is too late.

 Cllr Williams has also made some good points in his somewhat diplomatic appraisal of the situation - this site does not suit the needs of a travelling community either so no-one would win if it were located in Neston